-- 1. Humanities, 6 semester hours; Mathematics, 3 semester hours; Social Sciences, 6 semester hours; and a unit of Human biology - 2.
-800 minimum GRE score - 3.
+- 1. Humanities, 6 semester hours; mathematics, 3 semester hours; social sciences, 6 semester hours; and a unit of human biology - 2.
+A combined score of 800 or more on the verbal and either the quantitative or analytical section of the GRE - 3.
 3.0 grade point average in the last two years of the undergraduate major - 4.
-2.5 overall undergraduate grade point average - 5.
-Personal statements
+2.5 overall undergraduate grade point average - Personal statements or